puppeteer/puppeteer/docs/browsers-api/browsers.installoptions.md

 Whether to attempt to install system-level dependencies required for the browser.

-Currently, only supported for Debian and Ubuntu and only for Chrome.
-Requires root privileges.
+Only supported for Chrome on Debian or Ubuntu.
+Requires system-level privileges to run `apt-get`.

 </td><td>